-"I was conscious during the accident," she said from the comfort of her living room sofa.
+"I was conscious during the collision," she said from the comfort of her living room sofa in Toronto's leafy Riverdale neighbourhood.
 "The first thing I did was wiggle my toes to make sure I wasn't paralyzed."

-She was bleeding to death and was rushed to the hospital where she underwent a blood transfusion.
-Margaret was intubated and suffered a fractured pelvis, lacerations to her groin and severe internal bleeding.
+She was bleeding to death and rushed to the hospital where she underwent the first of 38 blood transfusions.
+Margaret was also intubated and suffered a fractured pelvis, lacerations to her groin and severe internal bleeding.

-Three weeks at St. Michael's Hospital and four months of rehabilitation therapy, she returned to work only a short time after.
+Three weeks at St. Michael's Hospital in the city's downtown core, and four months of rehabilitation therapy, she returned to work only a short time after.
 Even without her full mobility, she thought that she was mentally and physically ready.

 In reality, “I set myself up for failure.”